TUM-NLP/wmt25-lrsl-evaluation/README.md

 | - ukrqa  |      0|none       |     0|acc   |↑  | 0.3018|±  |0.0186|
 ```

+#### Running the test sets
+All of the test sets have been added, with `-test` appended onto each task and subtask.
+NOTE: The labels are meaningless in the test sets, thus the scores are also meaningless.
+This is only useful for generating output!

 ## Inspecting the outputs

 If you provided the `--output_path` and `--log_samples` flag, you will find the full examples, with the input and output, in `<output_path>/<model_name>/samples_<task_name>_<timestamp>.jsonl`